deysandip301/beginning-projects/README.md

 # beginning-projects
-this was created for begineer projects made by me
+this was created for begineer projects.